lgmoneda/lgmoneda.github.io/_posts/2022-10-28-project-management-data-science.md

 After a confusing hour, I approached an Agilist to get some help.
 He recommended to me Jeff Patton's User Story Mapping book [^fn1].
 The book is excellent.
 As I applied it to Data Science projects, I could identify the key parts of it for the field and develop others with the team.

-I primarly thought about writing it as a blog post, but as it required more and more structured, I've decided to have it in a new section called [Data Science Management](https://lgmoneda.github.io/data-science-management/project-management/) since that enables continuous improvement on it and keep adding content relevant to Data Science Management in general.
+I primarly thought about writing it as a blog post, but as it required more and more structure, I've decided to have it in a new section called [Data Science Management](https://lgmoneda.github.io/data-science-management/project-management/) since that enables continuous improvement by adding content relevant to Data Science Management in general.

 ## References